 (Full disclosure: one of them is my podcast, but hey, if you’re not going to vote for yourself, how can you expect anyone else to either?)

-Here are the podcasts that are filling my cup.
-I hope they’ll do the same for you.
+Here are that inspire me to be a better person, I hope they do the same for you!

 This is a sweet, sweet podcast from WBUR, the Boston NPR station that showcases real stories about acts of kindness; some little, some big.
 It definitely makes you feel better about the world in general and thinking about how you can amp up your own kindness.
 (Technically, some of these episodes run longer 10 minutes, but most of them don’t.)